-• The numerical model is independent from the routines of the filter algorithms.
-The model source code should be changed as little as possible when combining the filters with the model.
+- The numerical model is independent from the routines of the filter algorithms.
+The model source code should be changed as little as possible when combining the filters with the model. - The filter source code is independent from the model.
+It solely operates on model state vectors, not on the physical fields of the model.